PappaRich: Australia

 PappaRich opened an outlet in Melbourne in 2012.
 As of 2017, there were 7 PappaRich outlets in Sydney.
 In March 2025, PappaRich closed its outlet in Wollongong Central after operating there for 12 months.

 In 2019, the Fair Work Ombudsman announced it would be taking action against the PappaRich franchise manager in Sydney, alleging he had underpaid 154 workers at three PappaRich eateries by an amount totalling AU$74,000.

+Hong Kong

+In February 2016, PappaRich opened its first Hong Kong outlet at the L-Square in Causeway Bay.

 New Zealand

 PappaRich opened its first outlet in March 2016 at the Metro building in Aotea Square, Auckland.
 Managing director Steven Loh said, "We see a huge potential in New Zealand, and will be opening up to seven restaurants in a bid to popularise Malaysian cuisine."

 Sri Lanka

 In 2019, PappaRich opened its first outlet in the country.
 PappaRich opened an outlet in Thalawathugoda in August 2021.

+Singapore

+PappaRich operates 4 outlets in Singapore as of August 2026.

 United States

 As of 2017, PappaRich had outlets in Flushing, Queens and Bensonhurst, Brooklyn, with an outlet planned to open in Edison, New Jersey at the time.